 6.11.1 Introduction

-This solution addresses the requirements identified in key issue #1.2 (Resource owner authorization management). ""
+This solution addresses the requirements identified in key issue #1.2 (Resource owner authorization management).
+More precisely, this solution addresses the following requirements by allowing out of band interaction, between the resource owner and authorization server, after triggering of API invocation by the API invoker.

-""

-Editor’s Note: Clarification on which requirements is addressed by this solution is FFS.
+"Mutual authentication between the authorization server and the resource owner should be supported."

-In some cases, there can be no preconfigured authorization information and the permission from the resource owner is requested by an out of band mechanism.
+"CAPIF RNAA should support to authorize the resource owner to provide resource owner authorization."In some cases, there can be no preconfigured authorization information and the permission from the resource owner is requested by an out of band mechanism.
 Client credentials and authorization code flow (including PKCE) are not enough to address these type of use cases.
 Utilization of client-initiated backchannel authorization (CIBA) [11] flow is proposed for such use cases.

 6.11.2 Solution details